MIMO FSO Systems in Hybrid Quantum Noise Environments: SKR Analysis with One- and Two-way CV-QKD Protocols: SKR Analysis Under Hybrid Quantum Noise

-For the asymptotic analysis, we consider the limit of high modulation, i.e., $V_s\gg V_0, v, \sigma_{\text{g}}^2$.
-For this case, the expression of mutual information between Alice and Bob employing the one-way protocol, given in \eqref{eq32}, can be approximated as
+We herein focus on the limit of high modulation, i.e., $V_s\gg V_0, v, \sigma_{\text{g}}^2$.
+For this case, the expression~\eqref{eq32} for the mutual information between Alice and Bob, when the one-way protocol is used, can be approximated as follows: